Jbat1Jumper/PyApiMaker/README.rst

 And there is it, up and running.

-PyApiRpcBlueprint
+PyRpcBlueprint
 -----------------

-This is an *PyApiRpc* component made to run in a *PyApiRpcServer*.
+This is an *PyRpcApi* component made to run in a *PyRpcServer*.
 This is some kind of a function container.
 It groups functions of your api and serves them in a url.

-To use it you just must create it, fill it with functions, and add it to an *PyApiRpcServer*.
+To use it you just must create it, fill it with functions, and add it to an *PyRpcServer*.
 Just like this::

-	bp = PyApiRpcBlueprint(prefix="/rpc")
+	bp = PyRpcBlueprint(prefix="/rpc")
 	functions = myapi.findFunctions(context="web|chat|file_share")
 	bp.add(functions)
 	server.add(bp)